10 things I wish I knew before going to Belarus

 Brest Fortress is one of the best places to visit in Belarus.
 A place where all the power and invincibility of the brotherly people can be felt.
 At the site where the complex is located, you can learn more about the defense of the fortress - the entire millennial turn of the history of the city is collected in museums, monuments, temples, and squares, which stand on four islands.

-Mir Castle complex was built using three architectural styles at once - Baroque, Gothic, and Renaissance, which could affected its unique appearance.
+Mir Castle complex was built using three architectural styles at once - Baroque, Gothic, and Renaissance, which has affected its unique appearance.
 There is a museum in the castle, and the area around it is dignified with a picturesque park with old plantings and a lake.

 Palace of the Rumyantsevs and the Paskevichs